-The chapter is an abridged story of the play The Tempest, written by Shakespeare.
+❖ The lesson is an abridged story of the play The Tempest, written by Shakespeare.
 This classic plot shows some of the most powerful human emotions of pain and pleasure.
-The strong characters, stunning spectacles and the rich imagery with a hue of magic make it an interesting one with the message of the good ultimately winning over the evil.
+The strong characters, stunning spectacles and the rich imagery with a hue of magic makes it an interesting one with the message of the good ultimately winning over the evil.

-PROSPERO, the Duke of Milan, was a learned and studious man, who lived among his books, leaving the management of his dukedom to his brother Antonio, in whom indeed he had complete trust.
-But that trust was ill-rewarded, for Antonio wanted to wear the duke's crown himself, and, to gain his ends, would have killed his brother but for the love the people bore him.
-However, with the help of Prospero's great enemy, Alonso, King of Naples, he managed to get into his hands the dukedom with all its honor, power, and riches.
-For they took Prospero to sea, and when they were far away from land, forced him into a little boat with no tackle, mast, or sail.
+PROSPERO, the Duke of Milan, was a learned and studious man. who lived among his books, leaving the management of his dukedom to his brother Antonio, in whom indeed he had complete trust.
+But that trust was illrewarded, for Antonio wanted to wear the duke's crown himself, and, to gain his ends, would have killed his brother but for the love the people bore him.
+However, with the of Prospero's help great enemy, Alonso, King of tackle, mast, or sail.
 In their cruelty and hatred, they put his little daughter, Miranda (not yet three years old), into the boat with him, and sailed away, leaving them to their fate.